adambard/learnxinyminutes-docs/hack.html.markdown

     $the_answer = 42;
     $is_answer = process_key($the_answer);

-    // Similarily, `num` represents either an int or float.
+    // Similarly, `num` represents either an int or float.
     $lucky_number = 7;
     $lucky_square = calculate_square($lucky_number);
   }